LLNL/axom/src/docs/sphinx/coding_guide/scope_sec6.rst

            separating methods and data into their own access qualified sections usually helps make a class definition clearer.

 6.9 Class data members **should** be "private".
-If "public" or "protected" data members are even considered, this choice **must** be reviewed carefully by other team members.
+The choice to use "public" or "protected" data members **must** be scrutinized by other team members.

-      Information hiding is an essential aspect of good software engineering and private data is the best means for a class to preserve its invariants.
+      Information hiding is an essential part of good software engineering and private data is the best means for a class to preserve its invariants.
 Specifically, a class should maintain control of how object state can be modified to minimize side effects.
 In addition, restricting